Chinese language law: Background

 Throughout history, China, due to the large amount of different cultures and ethnicities in its borders, has been home to dozens of languages.
 In order to assist mutual intelligibility, the Chinese government, since its inception as the PRC, has been seeking to standardise and simplify the Chinese language.
 Until recently, even the government-promoted simplified Chinese had at least seven mutually unintelligible dialects.

 Description

-This law is enacted in accordance with the Constitution of the People's Republic of China in order to promote the normalization, standardization and healthy development of the national common spoken and written language, to enable the language to play a better role in social life, and to promote economic and cultural exchanges among all ethnic groups and regions.
+This law is enacted in accordance with the Constitution of China in order to promote the normalization, standardization and healthy development of the national common spoken and written language, to enable the language to play a better role in social life, and to promote economic and cultural exchanges among all ethnic groups and regions.
 This law stipulates the use, management and supervision of the national common spoken and written language.
 All citizens have the right to learn and use the standard spoken and written Chinese language, and the State provides citizens with the conditions for it.
 The law also stipulates that the use of the national common spoken and written language should be conducive to the upholding of state sovereignty and national dignity, to unification of the country and unity among all ethnic groups, and to socialist material progress and ethical progress.